 Gear Recommendations

-Here you’ll find a handful of my personal recommendations for outdoor gear, including my favorite packs, baselayers, insulation, rain gear, wool socks, gloves, and outdoor accessories.
+Here you’ll find a handful of my personal recommendations for outdoor gear, including my favorite packs, baselayers, insulation, rain gear, running and hiking socks, gloves, and outdoor accessories.

 Note: This post contains affiliate links.
 If you choose to make a purchase based on my recommendation, I make a small commission at no additional cost to you.
-I only recommend products that I personally use.
+I only recommend products that I personally use or wear, from companies that I support.

-Spring in the Great Lakes Region brings rain and thunderstorms.
+Spring and summer in the Great Lakes Region bring rain and thunderstorms.
 With the rain and storms comes mud – and plenty of it!
-Recently I purchased a Marmot Precip Eco Stretch Rain Jacket in twilight blue, and I can vouch for its quality.
-Lightweight, leak-proof, and best of all – just enough stretch for ease of movement.
+My go to rain jacket is the Marmot Precip Eco Stretch Rain Jacket.
+Lightweight, leak-proof, amply sized hood.
 The Precip is available in a vivid blue, bright orange and red – or black or gray for something a bit more subtle.
 For rain shells and waterproof pants from Outdoor Research, The North Face, Rab, Helly Hansen and More explore Steep & Cheap’s Rainwear Sale.
 Rain & Outwear Up to 60% Off.
+Additionally, take advantage of Up to 60% Women’s Footwear and Camp & Hike Essentials – Up to 60% Off.

 Hiking Pants

-Finding well-fitting, durable hiking pants can be as individual as finding the right shoes or boots, in my opinion.
+Finding well-fitting, durable hiking pants can be as individual as finding the right shoes or boots.

-• For a more tailored hiking pant, prAna’s Halle Pant is my top choice.
-I have worn the same pair for 7+ years; with proper care, these pants will last you for years.
+- For a more tailored hiking pant, prAna’s Halle Pant is my top choice.
+With proper care, these pants will last you for years.

-• For a softshell pant of a bit heavier weight, I highly recommend Rab Incline AS Pants.
+- For a softshell pant of a bit heavier weight, I highly recommend Rab Incline Light Pants.
 Comfort, stretch, wind and weather resistance – these pants have it all!

-Take advantage of Backcountry’s Spring Sale: Up to 40% Off.
+Take advantage of Backcountry’s Summer Sale: Up to 40% Off.

 For the Beachcombers! | Durable Sandals